BIGJRA/BIGJRA.github.io/rejuv.md

 Enter the room up and to the right.

-After a lovely cutscene, it’s time for a double battle.
+After a lovely cutscene, it's time for a double battle.
 Head upstairs and in the door.
 Melia will be our partner.

 Venam and Saki (Glitch Field)